Skip to Content

 Minimally invasive hernia repair

-In minimally invasive surgery, the surgeon makes smaller cuts and pilots tools through a tube.
-The tube has a light and a video camera so they can see what they're doing.
+In minimally invasive surgery, the surgeon makes smaller cuts and passes the tools through a thin tube.
+The tube features a light and a video camera, allowing them to see what they're doing.

-The surgeon pushes in the herniated tissue and uses surgical mesh to strengthen the muscle or fascia.
+The surgeon pushes in the herniated tissue and uses stitches and surgical mesh to strengthen the muscle or fascia.

 UPMC